department-of-veterans-affairs/vagov-content/pages/health-care/get-reimbursed-for-travel-pay.md

 <span id="file-claim"></span>
 ## How to file a claim

-### How do I get VA travel pay for scheduled appointments?
+### How do I get VA travel pay reimbursement for scheduled appointments?

 Follow the steps below to get reimbursed for travel after each appointment.
 Be sure to submit your claim within 30 days of your appointment.
 If you become eligible for travel reimbursement after your appointment, submit your claim within 30 days of when you become eligible.